- Learn about mental illness

 - Friends of your loved one

-A brief, easy-to-read summary of vital statistics, psychiatric history and medication records may help medical providers make informed choices during a crisis.
+The briefest possible summary of vital statistics, psychiatric history and medication records that medical providers need in order to make informed choices during a crisis.
 Limit this page to key facts.
+Include a photo.
+If your loved one is unable or unwilling to identify him/herself in a crisis, this will help establish identity.
+Facts to include:

 - Full name and date of birth